I went along to the Empowering Women with Tech Conference at Leeds International Festival a few weeks ago.

 The speaker there that I image most people have probably heard of was super-star blogger Susanna Lau (aka Susie Bubble), probably more associated with fashion influencing and social media than with tech, per se, but of course, the two go hand in hand.

 She also talked about working with your tribe, but wanted to ensure there is room for all, “In this world where the key is collaboration, I hope diversity of voices carries on and continues to emerge.”
 I felt this really spoke to our tlfw value of friendship and the fact that our website, blog and social network at tlfw is the product of collaboration between a group of great women.

 And the fact that we are trying to show the diversity of subjectivities of women without kids.
 She also spoke very eloquently about the importance of voice and encouraged us to find our own.

 Fashion bloggers, she said, are lifestyle models: brands.
 But also creative: multi-tasking hybrids.
 Which I think applies to a lot of us.
 In fact, next time you look in the mirror say aloud “I am a creative, multi-tasking hybrid” Or try it out as your #quoteoftheday

-Read Ruth’s full report on more of the speakers on the Eureka blog
+Read Ruth’s full report on more of the speakers at Empowering Women with Tech on the Eureka blog

 Follow our Ruth on Twitter